wstaples/wstaples.github.io/_drafts/2021-07-01-garden_stuff.md

 ## 07/14

 Even after a few days of cloudy damp weather the buckets were empty and needed water.
 I moved the new snap peas to the front of the bucket.
 They are doing great. already bigger than the one remaining from Paris farmers which is barley hanging on.
 I should plant a fast crop in the buckets that have now become available due to the dear.
 2 in all.

+## 07/15

+I have finally filled the potato planter.
+I used the 2 buckets the deer made available.
+The Swiss chard had an amazing root system that reached into the water resivior.
+The net pot was root bound and kept its shape after being removed.
+No mold or misquotes.

+I had to make another batch of the promix style with compost and a mix of 1 bucket peat moss + 1 bucket vermiculate (no compost).
+I now have 2 empty buckets that need soil and can be planted. https://www.ufseeds.com/what-to-plant-in-july.html

+Beans (pole)

+Brussel Sprouts

+Cucumbers

+## 07/16

+2 of the tomato plants have bottom leaves that are starting to turn yellow.
+The plants are the large variety not the cherry.

 ## 2021 Conclusion